BriceDelemosDitPereira/Jameson_Snake/README.md

 ## Leaderboard

 After each victory in the game, it is possible to save your score, your time and a nickname.
 Subsequently, it is possible to see your position in relation to other players in the leaderboard of the main menu.
+The leaderboard is currently not accessible on [itch.io](https://rexgame.itch.io/jameson-snake).

 <p align="center">
     <img src="src/picturesReadme/leaderboardMenu.png" alt="pauseMenu" width="400">